tsato21/row-height-optimizer/docs/index.md

   <img src="assets/images/fit-to-data-result.png" alt="Image of Fit to Data Result" width="400" height="200">
 </div>

-Manually resizing each row to fit its content is a potential solution, but this can be a time-consuming process, especially for large spreadsheets.
+Manually resizing each row to fit its content is a potential solution.
+Still, this can be a time-consuming process, especially for many rows and spreadsheets to deal with.
 This project automates this process, saving users valuable time and ensuring a consistent, readable, and aesthetically pleasing row height throughout the spreadsheet.
-It adjusts the row height based on the content of each cell, and also adds some space to the top and bottom for better readability and visual appeal.
+It adjusts the row height based on the content of each cell and also adds some space to the top and bottom for better readability and visual appeal.

 ## Prerequisites